agude/agude.github.io/_posts/2019-09-02-python_pypi_and_travis_staging.md

 ---
 layout: post
-title: "Using Travis Build Stages to Test Python Versions Python and Publish to Pypi"
+title: "Using Travis Build Stages to Test Multiple Python Versions and Publish to Pypi"
 description: >
   Often when building packages, we want to test against multiple versions of